-Since 1997, I have been directly engaged in grassroots struggles to end AIDS and prisons.
-My organizing practice was developed in collaboration with my beloved mentor, John Horace Bell, and the myriad friends, chosen family, and movement comrades who taught me that social change and mutual aid must be approached as necessarily interdependent goals.
-I recorded reflections from the early years of our journey in, “Why Are You Here?: Challenging the Prison System, Challenging Ourselves” and have expanded on the histories I was part of making in the article “Our Relationships Carry The Movement,” which was published in the Radical History Review special issue, “The AIDS Crisis is not Over.”
+Since 1997, I have been directly engaged in grassroots struggles to end AIDS and abolish prisons.
+My organizing practice was developed in collaboration with my beloved mentor, John Horace Bell, and the myriad friends, chosen family, and movement comrades who taught me again and again that everything worthwhile is done with other people.
+I recorded some early reflections from my work in Philadelphia in the zine “Why Are You Here?: Challenging the Prison System, Challenging Ourselves” and have expanded on the histories I was part of making in the article “Our Relationships Carry The Movement,” which was published in the Radical History Review special issue, “The AIDS Crisis is not Over.”

 Our work in Philly and all of my organizing since has challenged the intersections of HIV and mass criminalization by doing.
 By being with the people.
 By staying in the work.
 To say this is more than a simple nod to the core tenets of community organizing.
 Whatever stories we tell about the intents of the criminal legal system, mass criminalization as we know it today has been built through the disassemblage of entire communities.
 We learn how to decarcerate our communities by literally reassembling them.
 Through relationships of solidarity that were built in care, we worked to transform the social conditions for which prisons have been posited as the solution and, in so doing, to create together prison-free futures in real time.